odjhey/rw-temporal-setup-alpha/README.md

 - [ ] feat: multiple processing state
 - [ ] test cancel/retry
 - [ ] play with temporal! (see that the ts-sdk is enough, may have to go with the golang-sdk otherwise)
+- [ ] VERY IMPORTANT: try to deploy multiple workers in separate machines